SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 > [!NOTE]
 > - If the table category is not specified (`...
 TYPE TABLE OF ...`), it is automatically `...
 TYPE STANDARD TABLE OF ...`.
+> - You can also create global table types in the ABAP Dictionary.
+This is not covered in the cheat sheet.
 > - Using [Runtime Type Creation (RTTC)](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenrun_time_type_creation_glosry.htm "Glossary Entry"), you can define and  create new internal tables and table types as [type description objects](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abentype_object_glosry.htm) at runtime.
 For more information, see the [Dynamic Programming](06_Dynamic_Programming.md) ABAP cheat sheet.
 Also find a snippet on creating internal tables dynamically by specifying the type dynamically [below](#creating-internal-tables-dynamically).

 The following code snippets contain various internal table declarations.
 It is intended to demonstrate a selection of the rich variety of possible internal tables mentioned in the previous sections, e.g. in *Table Keys in Internal Tables*.